Got Questions?

 If you’re concerned you may have AUD, ask yourself the following questions:

-• Do you feel like you can’t control how much you drink?
+- Do you feel like you can’t control how much you drink?
 Or that you often end up drinking more than you planned?

-• Do you crave alcohol and feel an urge to drink?
+- Do you crave alcohol and feel an urge to drink?

-• Do you feel like you need to drink more alcohol than you used to in order to feel its effects?
+- Do you feel like you need to drink more alcohol than you used to in order to feel its effects?

-• Have you tried to quit drinking but been unable?
+- Have you tried to quit drinking but been unable?

-• Do you feel like drinking disrupts your regular life?
+- Do you feel like drinking disrupts your regular life?
 Has drinking ever stopped you from doing your best in school, work, or in the activities you care about?

-• Has drinking ever affected your relationships with family or friends?
+- Has drinking ever affected your relationships with family or friends?

-• Has drinking too much ever made you do something that can be harmful to yourself or others—such as driving or having unsafe sex?
+- Has drinking too much ever made you do something that can be harmful to yourself or others—such as driving or having unsafe sex?

-• Have you ever experienced withdrawal symptoms once the effects of alcohol started wearing off?
+- Have you ever experienced withdrawal symptoms once the effects of alcohol started wearing off?
 Withdrawal can cause restlessness and trouble sleeping, irritability, anxiety and depression, nausea, and sweating.

 If you answered yes to any of those questions, your drinking may be a problem.
-Please contact counseling or student health services available through your college or university.
-In the Help & Resources section you can find a list of resources available on college and university campuses across Washington State.
+You can contact the Washington Recovery Help Line which offers anonymous, confidential help—every day, all day—for those experiencing a substance use disorder or mental health challenge.
+If you are attending college, your school also has counseling or student health services available to support.
+In our Help & Resources section you can find a list of resources available on college and university campuses across Washington State.

 There are a lot of places and people who can help you help friends.
 Like your school—check online or with the administration for campus resources on college drinking.